 A day in Forte dei Marmi

-Restaurants not to be missed and shopping addresses for an unforgettable holiday in Versilia's coolest town
+The restaurants, bathing establishments and shopping addresses for an unforgettable vacation in Versilia's coolest town

 If you close your eyes, you smell the same scents.
 The scents of spaghetti with clams, of schiacciata that tastes of the sea, of crispy fried food, of shampoo that does not make the eyes of blond and tanned children water.
 Of the acrid and powerful saltiness that tastes genuine.
 In fact, they are not special scents, they are the same as any seaside place....
 What makes them special are the memories, the images that flow past like 1970s Polaroids.
 Because you have been coming to Forte dei Marmi forever.
 And if it is not exactly like that, your memory certainly has some memories linked to this place that lies between the mountains and the sea, set like a perfect little pearl.
 Places and rituals of the night have changed in recent years, thanks to beach establishments transformed into real clubs that have a second life at sunset, with dinners and aperitifs pied dans l'eau.
 Would you like to discover Forte dei Marmi in literature?
 Click here!